WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/lists.md

 For more information about procedural steps that provide instructions to achieve a particular task, see [Procedures]().

+[info] **Note:** Don't use a list to express just one item; a single item isn't really a list.
+If you want to distinguish a single item from other text, use a different type of formatting.
+For additional information on whether lists or tables are ideal, see [Choosing a list or table](). [/info]

 ## Types of lists

 ### Bulleted lists